hataphu/BarySignalR/README.md

 # BarySignalR
 BarySignalR is Forked from the  [LiamMorrow/OrgnalR](https://github.com/LiamMorrow/OrgnalR) repository!

-BarySignalR is a backplane for [SignalR core](https://github.com/aspnet/AspNetCore/tree/master/src/SignalR), implemented through [Orleans](https://github.com/dotnet/orleans)!
-It allows your SignalR servers to scale out with all the capacity of Orleans grains.

-This is an alternative to the Redis backplane, and [SignalR.Orleans](https://github.com/OrleansContrib/SignalR.Orleans).
-This implementation does not use Orleans streams at all.
-This project was born out of issues with deadlocks that occured with Orleans streams, and since [SignalR.Orleans](https://github.com/OrleansContrib/SignalR.Orleans) uses them, issues with signalr messages not going through.

 ## Getting started
 ### Compatibility
 BarySignalR only supports .net/Orleans `9.0.0` and up